basshelal/jVSTwRapper/src/Readme_mac.txt

-Writing VST plugins in Java on the Mac mini HOW-TO
+Writing VST Plugins in Java on the Mac -- Mini How-To
 --------------------------------------------------

 1. Write your plugin using the wrapper api.